Insurgency in Cabo Delgado: Background

 While religion does play a fundamental role in the conflict, analysts believe the most important factors in the insurgency are widespread social, economic, and political problems in Mozambique.
 Unemployment and especially youth unemployment are considered the main causes for locals to join the Islamist rebels.
 Increasing inequalities have led many young people to be easily attracted by such a radical movement, as Ansar al-Sunna promises that its form of Islam will act as "antidote" to the existing "corrupt, elitist rule".
 Most rebels belong to the Mwani and Makwa ethnic groups that are native to Cabo Delgado; civilians belonging to these peoples have expressed sympathy for the insurgents.
 In general, the province lacks infrastructure and the state is underrepresented, easing the spread of the insurgency.

+In an interview to Aid to the Church in Need, in October 2024, the bishop of Pemba lamented what he described as a lack of solidarity with Cabo Delgado from the rest of the country.
+"Since I have been in Pemba, I have found it difficult to mark 4 October as Peace Day.
+The truth is that we should be celebrating it as Rome Peace Accords Day, because in Cabo Delgado peace does not exist.
+Cabo Delgado is part of Mozambique, therefore there is no peace in Mozambique.
+It is hard for me to listen to speeches where people say that we have peace, when there is no peace in the whole country.
+When I hear these speeches, I feel there is a certain lack of solidarity with the people of Cabo Delgado, as if this was their problem, and not the country’s problem."

+Speaking to Aid to the Church in Need in June 2025, the bishop of Tete, in Northwest Mozambique, said that Mozambique needs international help to solve the crisis in Cabo Delgado.

+Pope Francis mentioned the conflict in Cabo Delgado on a number of occasions, and Pope Leo XIV mentioned it for the first time in August 2025.